 A high point of any visit

-Our tower can be seen from the surrounding countryside and the top is the highest point in South East England at 1029ft (329m).
+Our tower can be seen from the surrounding countryside; the top of the tower marks the highest point in South East England at 1029ft (313m).

 From the top you can see sweeping views and on a clear day you can see the English Channel to the south and the clock face of Big Ben in Westminster to the north.

 Use one of the telescopes and try to see a boat on the English Channel from the top of the tower.
 Email

 us with your photos of the view.

 The tower was built in 1765 by Richard Hull of Leith Hill Place

 as 'a place for people to enjoy the glory of the English countryside'.

 You can see many hollows on the nearby slopes and it's thought that the materials needed to build the tower were quarried on site.

 - 1765 – built by Mr Richard Hull of Leith Hill Place